parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_2.md

 Firstly, `self_introduction()` uses receiver `&self` to load all data before executing this method.
 All data will be loaded to the receiver self from the world state.
-Therefore, we can have access to all the fields in the contract, including the fields in the `Gender` struct.
+In this way, we can obtain all the values of the fields in the contract, including the fields in the `Gender` struct.

 ### lib.rs: load data with &self
 ```rust